top of page

 After riding the BMC Streetfire SS02 for some hundreds of kilometers, I think it is a very versatile and stable bicycle.
 I certainly cannot agree with the opinion that alloy is a harsh and unforgiving material for bicycle frames.

--I don't feel any disadvantage with the larger frame, but the 10mm shorter (now 110mm) stem has enhanced its agility and provided a more enduring than racing position.
+-I don't feel any disadvantage with the larger frame, but the 10mm shorter (now 110mm) stem has enhanced its agility and provided more comfort than the former stretched racing position.

 -I always ride with my waterproof frame bag.
 The slightly larger frame gives me space in the frame triangle for this bag plus one water bottle cage for my 700ml water bottle on the seat tube.

--The 28mm wide rear tire on the back makes it feel even plusher on not-so-smooth roads of Taiwan.
+-The 28mm wide rear tire on the back makes it feel even plusher on not-so-smooth Taiwanese roads.

-According to the BMC homepage, the here reviewed BMC Streetfire SS02 frame was not further developed.
-It has been replaced by its only current alloy endurance road bike, the Roadmachine AL X ONE starting at CHF 3,099.00!
-While there are a few alloy-framed Lifestyle bikes with flat handlebars available, the company primarily emphasizes high-end carbon race bikes as the sponsor of the Tudor Pro Cycling Team.
+As stated on the BMC homepage, the BMC Streetfire SS02 frame reviewed here is no longer being developed.
+It has been succeeded by the Roadmachine AL X ONE, their only current alloy endurance road bike, priced from CHF 3,099.00.
+Even though there are some alloy-framed Lifestyle bikes with flat handlebars available, the company mainly focuses on high-end carbon race bikes, as they sponsor the Tudor Pro Cycling Team.

 2 Comments